RishabhRD/450DSA/search/important.md

 Here learning that for finding sum in sorted array can be done in O(n) is important.

+13.cc : Merge in O(1) space

+Gap method is important here.
+Just learn it.

 14.cc : 0 sum subarray

 Here use of hashmap is important.
 We need to realize if 0 to i sum is k and 0 to j sum is k then i to j sum is also k.